LintianShi/CRDT-Experiment/experiment/README.md

     * rdt_exp : experiment settings and experiment instance generation
     * rdt_log : log the CRDT execution and read result, write result to *result* folder
   * *rpq* and *list* : Actual RPQ and List experiment folder.
 They extend the base classes in *util.h*, and implement the specific CRDT experiment logics.
-* *result* : The results and the data analysis.
-  * **.py* : The python scripts to compute the statistics of the result data and draw result figures.

 ## Experiment Framework